pnkraemer/diffeqzoo/docs/source/dev_documentation/ci.md

 which appear in different parts of the specification

-* Groups of optional dependencies: `pip install diffeqzoo[lint,test,example,doc]`.
+* Groups of optional dependencies: `pip install diffeqzoo[lint,test,example]`.
 Formatting dependencies are a subset of the linting dependencies.
-* In the makefile: `make format; make lint; make test; make example`
+* In the makefile: `make format; make lint; make test; make example; make doc`
 * In the workflows

+One exception are the doc-requirements, which are not part of the setup.cfg, but are isolated in a separate requirements file in the docs/ directory.
+(Reason: readthedocs config.)

 There are also the `numpy` and the `jax` optional dependencies.